-We now review the definition of stable decidability of predicates introduced by Angluin, Aspnes, and Eisenstat [2].3 Intuitively, the set of species is partitioned into two sets: those that "vote" yes and those that vote no, and the system stabilizes to an output when a consensus vote is reached (all positive-count species have the same vote) that can no longer be changed (no species voting the other way can ever again be produced).
-It would be too strong to characterize deterministic correctness by requiring all possible executions to achieve the correct answer; for example, a reversible reaction such as $A \Longrightarrow B$ could simply be chosen to run back and forth forever, starving any other reactions.
+We now review the definition of stable decidability of predicates introduced by Angluin, Aspnes, and Eisenstat [2].2 Intuitively, the set of species is partitioned into two sets: those that "vote" yes and those that vote no, and the system stabilizes to an output when a consensus vote is reached (all positive-count species have the same vote) that can no longer be changed (no species voting the other way can ever again be produced).
+It would be too strong to characterize deterministic correctness by requiring all possible executions to achieve the correct answer; for example, a reversible reaction such as $A \rightleftharpoons B$ could simply be chosen to run back and forth forever, starving any other reactions.
+In the more refined definition that follows, the determinism of the system is captured in that it is impossible to stabilize to an incorrect answer, and the correct stable output is always reachable.